-This chapter explains how to install and uninstall JP1/Script, the accounts used for communication with other computers, and the environment setup procedure in various system environments.
+This chapter explains how to install and uninstall JP1/Script, how to configure settings, and how to start and terminate JP1/Script.

 2.1 Installing and uninstalling JP1/Script

 This section describes how to install JP1/Script, how to register the JP1/Script service, and how to uninstall JP1/Script.